-My Favorite Pumpkin Pie Recipe (grain-free, gluten-free, dairy-free)
+My Favorite Pumpkin Pie Recipe (grain-free, gluten-free, dairy-free, paleo)

 Since it is the season for all things pumpkin, I decided to share with you my favorite pumpkin pie recipe.
 After all, Thanksgiving would not be complete without having a fabulous pumpkin pie!
-The filling part of this recipe comes from my Nourishing Meals cookbook.
+The paleo pumpkin pie filling and flakey grain-free pie crust both come from my Nourishing Meals cookbook.